-The information about specific facilities and services provided below may help you better plan your visit.
+Utilize the information about specific facilities and services provided below for planning purposes.
 If a particular service or issue is not mentioned below, such as alternate formats for print materials, audio description, assistive listening, captions, or physical access to particular facilities, programs or services, please contact the park.

 U.S citizens or permanent residents with permanent disabilities qualify for the Interagency Access Pass, which provides free or discounted access to over 2,000 Federal recreation sites.